 This statement is the subtitle of my book and for good reason.
-It means that every single day, I wake up, I show up, and do the work without excuse.
+It means that every single day, I have the motivation to wake up, show up, and do the work without excuse.
 I don’t know anybody, except perhaps those who are born into privilege or win the lottery, who doesn’t achieve great things without a whole heap of these three things.
 Gumption is the key word – without elbow grease, nothing will happen.

 They say that time is a great teacher.
-Looking back over the past 5 years, what have been the biggest lessons for you both in business and personally?
+Looking back over the past 5 years, what have been the biggest lessons and motivations for you both in business and personally?

-There have been so many lessons, but the main ones for me are applicable to both my personal and professional life:
+There have been so many lessons and motivations, but the main ones for me are applicable to both my personal and professional life: